gbv/aREF/aref.md

                         /* MUST also match IRI syntax rule from RFC 3987 */ /* MUST NOT match syntax rule literalNode */

+***TODO:** loose restriction for absolute IRIs as subject and as predicates because literals are not allwed at this place anyway*.

 ### Prefixed names

 [*prefixed name*]: #prefixed-names